Welcome to today's edition of the Rush 24-7 podcast.

 The mental focus is what I guess I'm really talking about.

-Do I have an A62 the ability to have that kind of mental?
+Do I have at age 62 the ability to have that kind of mental and I do because I still do now.

-But that little recounting of history, the only reason I mention any of that is because that's that's the closest I get to reflecting on anything.
+But that little recounting of history, the only reason I mention any of that is because that's the closest I get to reflecting on anything.

-They're always thinking about the next requirement, challenge, or what have you.
+They're always thinking about the next requirement challenge or what have you.

 Now, you probably have heard people say that it's more fun getting where you're going than it is once you've gotten there.

-What is meant by that is that when you're on the way, it's perfectly fine to have a couple slips off the ladder.
+And what is meant by that, and I understand that to an extent too, what is meant by that is that when you're on the way, it's perfectly fine to have a couple slips off the ladder.

 It's perfectly fine to have a failure here or there.